autogluon/autogluon-bench/README.md

 The results are stored in the following directory: `{WORKING_DIR}/{root_dir}/{module}/{benchmark_name}_{timestamp}`.

-### Tabular Benchmark
+### Tabular and Timeseries Benchmark

-To perform tabular benchmarking, set the module to tabular.
-You must set both Benchmark Configurations and Tabular Specific configurations, and each should have a single value.
+To perform tabular or timeseries benchmarking, set the module to 'tabular' or 'timeseries'.
+You must set both Benchmark Configurations and Tabular/Timeseries Specific configurations, and each should have a single value.
 Refer to the [sample configuration file](https://github.com/autogluon/autogluon-bench/blob/master/sample_configs/tabluar_local_configs.yaml) for more details.

-The tabular module leverages the [AMLB](https://github.com/openml/automlbenchmark) benchmarking framework.
+The tabular/timeseires module leverages the [AMLB](https://github.com/openml/automlbenchmark) benchmarking framework.
 Required and optional AMLB arguments are specified via the configuration file mentioned previously.

 Custom configuration is supported by providing a local directory to `amlb_user_dir` in the config, by which custom frameworks, constraints and datasets can be overriden.
 We have a minimum working [custom config](https://github.com/autogluon/autogluon-bench/blob/master/sample_configs/amlb_configs) setup for benchmarking on a custom framework (a `AutoGluon` dev branch).
 In the [sample configuration file](https://github.com/autogluon/autogluon-bench/blob/master/sample_configs/tabluar_local_configs.yaml), change the following field to: